xavierzaidane/neurofit-ai/README.md

 # NeuroFit2.0

-A React/Next.js web app that allows users to generate personalized fitness programs via a structured intake form powered by Ollama.
-Uses Clerk for authentication and Convex for backend services.
+A React/Next.js web app that lets users generate personalized fitness programs through a structured intake flow powered by Ollama.
+Authentication is handled by Clerk and backend services run on Convex.

 ---